Reserve Officers Training Corps

 take place right here in Salisbury, but we also have the opportunity to travel up to our host school for

-be acquired in a classroom setting.
+skills that cannot be acquired in a classroom setting.
 The Army ROTC program at Salisbury University has been commissioning

 quality officers since it was first founded.

 ARMY ROTC is an elective curriculum you take along with your required

 college classes.
 It gives you the tools, training and